Hounslow West tube station

-Hounslow West is a London Underground station in locality of Hounslow West in Hounslow within the London Borough of Hounslow, West London.
-The station is on the Heathrow branch of the Piccadilly line, between Hatton Cross and Hounslow Central stations and is in Travelcard Zone 5.
+Hounslow West is a London Underground station in locality of Hounslow West in Hounslow within the London Borough of Hounslow, west London.
+It is on the Heathrow branch of the Piccadilly line, between Hatton Cross and Hounslow Central stations.
+It is in London fare zone 5.
 The station is located on Bath Road, close to the Great West Road (A4).
 The station has an island platform, with step-free access via a stairlift for manual wheelchair users only.

 Opened as Hounslow Barracks in 1884, it was initially served by the District Railway (now part of the District line).
 The Piccadilly line was extended here in 1933, and District line services were fully withdrawn in 1964.
 The station building was rebuilt to a design by Charles Holden in 1931.
-The line was extended again in phases to Heathrow Airport in the 1970s, which resulted in the station's platforms being relocated.
+The line was extended again in phases to Heathrow Airport in the 1970s, which resulted in the station's platforms being relocated, and new surface buildings constructed to connect to the existing station.